openharmony/docs/en/application-dev/reference/apis/js-apis-tagSession.md

 Obtains the **tagInfo** object provided by the NFC service when the tag is dispatched.

 > **NOTE**
 > This API is supported since API version 7 and deprecated since API version 9.
-You are advised to use [tag.getTagInfo](js-apis-nfcTag.md#taggettaginfo9).
+Use [tag.getTagInfo](js-apis-nfcTag.md#taggettaginfo9) instead.

 **Required permissions**: ohos.permission.NFC_TAG